Your First Systemd Service¶

 Step 4: Verify It Worked¶

-Check the journal to see your service ran:
+Check the journal to see if your service ran:

 You should see output like: